topeomot2/twitter-ui-app/README.md

 ## Getting Started

+The aim if this project is to build a Twitter Mobile App UI but with the following constraint

+⋅⋅* Use only widgets that come out of the box in Flutter

+⋅⋅* Do not use external libraries

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: